LyteNyte Grid logo for light mode. Links back to the documentation home page.

 </button>

-We use the requestsForView atom to fetch requests for the current view, though any request set can be used.
-If you're unfamiliar with the request interface, see the Data Interface guide for more details.
+The demo uses the requestsForView atom to fetch data for the current view, though any request set can be used.
+If you’re unfamiliar with the request interface, see the Data Interface guide for more details.

 Pushing Data